nmmsv/cse185-spring18-week3/CSE185_Week3_PartII.md

 Did k-mer size influence the success of the assembly?
 Answer in your lab report discussion.

 Take a look at your quast results page.
 If you don’t have one, use the example results linked to in the spreadsheet.
 Click on the small link that says “Icarus: contig browser” near the top of the results, and use the browser to answer the IClicker question.

+## 8. Use short jump library to scaffold minia contigs.
+These short contigs are certainly not a complete genome.
+Even if they cover all of the sequence in our genome (they might not; there could be missing regions), we do not know the correct order to put them in to reconstitute the real genome sequence.

+Fortunately, we can use a second set of DNA sequencing data to help us figure out the correct way to join the contigs together.
+Our contigs were initially made by stitching together 101 bp reads from DNA fragments that were 180 bp long.
+Our second DNA library (short jump) consists of paired 37 bp reads from DNA fragments that were 3500 bp long.
+You will map these short jumps to your set of contigs.

+If the forward member of a pair binds to one contig, and its reverse partner binds to a different contig, we know that those positions must be ~3500 bp apart in the actual genome.
+By combining all of the mapping data from these pairs, scaffolding software can figure out the optimal, correct way to link the contigs together.

+You will use the program SSPACE for scaffolding.
+First, it will use the `bowtie` aligner (within the program) to map the shortjump reads to your `minia` contigs.
+Then, it will use those mapping results to connect the contigs into bigger scaffolds.
+Today you will generate a lot of new files, so make a subdirectory in your `week4` folder called
+“Thursday.” (no need to commit these files to github).
+Copy the `contig.fa` file from minia to this subdirectory.
+Also, move the `shortjump_1` and `shortjump_2` files to this directory.